d630/fzf-fs/doc/USAGE.md

 s        socket
 ```

-(Have you ever seen a real Solaris system?
+(Obligatory question: Have you ever seen a real Solaris system?
 Me neither...)

 ##### OPTIONS